Pedniel/spinal-riscv-de1-project/src/modcntr/README.md

-# Simple modulo counter set by top register
+# Simple Modulo Counter

+# Usage

+1. Set the top-register with the modulo value

+2. The counter will count up until the value is reached and then reset to '0'.

+3. If the top-register is changed during runtime, the counter will restart from '0'.

 # Install prerequisites: